Economy of Cuba: Currencies

-From 1994 until 2021, Cuba had two official currencies: the national peso (or CUP) and the convertible peso (or CUC, often called "dollar" in the spoken language).
-In January 2021, however, a long-awaited process of currency unification began, with Cuban citizens being given six months to exchange their remaining CUCs at a rate of one to every 24 CUPs.
+From 1994 until 2021, Cuba had two official currencies: the national peso (or CUP) and the convertible peso (or CUC).
+In January 2021, a long-awaited process of currency unification began, with Cuban citizens being given six months to exchange their remaining CUCs at a rate of one to every 24 CUPs.

-In 1994 the possession and use of US dollars were legalized, and by 2004 the US dollar was in widespread use in the country.
-To capture the hard currency flowing into the island through tourism and remittances – estimated at $500–800 million annually – the government set up state-run "dollar stores" throughout Cuba that sold "luxury" food, household, and clothing items, compared with necessities, which could be bought using national pesos.
+In 1994 the possession and use of U.S. dollars were legalized, and by 2004 the U.S. dollar was in widespread use in the country.
+To capture the hard currency flowing into the island through tourism and remittances – estimated at $500-800 million annually – the government set up state-run "dollar stores" throughout Cuba that sold "luxury" food, household, and clothing items, compared with necessities, which could be bought using national pesos.
 As such, the standard of living diverged between those with access to dollars and those without.
 Jobs that could earn dollar salaries or tips from foreign businesses and tourists became highly desirable.
 Meeting doctors, engineers, scientists, and other professionals working in restaurants or as taxicab drivers was common.

-However, in response to stricter economic sanctions by the US and because the authorities were pleased with Cuba's economic recovery, the Cuban government decided in October 2004 to remove US dollars from circulation.
-In its place, the convertible peso was created, which, although not internationally traded, had a value pegged to the US dollar 1:1.
-A 10% surcharge was levied for cash conversions from US dollars to the convertible peso, which did not apply to other currencies, thus acting as an encouragement for tourists to bring currencies such as euros, pounds sterling or Canadian dollars into Cuba.
+In response to tighter U.S. economic sanctions and because the authorities were pleased with Cuba's economic recovery, the Cuban government decided in October 2004 to remove U.S. dollars from circulation.
+In its place, the convertible peso was created, which, although not internationally traded, had a value pegged to the U.S. dollar 1:1.
+A 10% surcharge was levied for cash conversions from U.S. dollars to the convertible peso, which did not apply to other currencies, thus acting as an encouragement for tourists to bring currencies such as euros, pounds sterling or Canadian dollars into Cuba.
 An increasing number of tourist zones accept Euros.

+Public sector

+Cuba used a planned economy with state-ownership over the large majority of the means of production.
+The public sector thus contributes to the majority of economic activity, with the Cuban government encouraging the formation of worker co-operatives and self-employment since the 1990s.
+It later legalized limited private property and free-market rights along with foreign direct investment in 2018.
+Cuba describes these revisions to its economic model as the "updated" model.

+Public sector employment remains high compared to the private sector but has steadily decreased since the 1980s.
+All public and most private investment activity requires government approval or oversight.
+Economic data published by the Cuban government is not always independently verified, limiting Cuba's inclusion on economic rankings in Latin America.

+As of 2018, the public sector accounted for 90.8% of the Cuban economy and 67% of employment.